-7. The Assessor objected to Petitioner Exhibits D-L. He argued they were not relevant to the proceeding.
-He also argued that the supporting appraisals are inadmissible as they were prepared solely for use by the Assessor's office, and Nowacki is not an intended or authorized user.
+The Assessor objected to Petitioner Exhibits D-L. He argued they were not relevant to the proceeding.
+He also objected to their admission citing the ethics and confidentiality rules in the Uniform Standards of Professional Appraisal Practice ("USPAP").
+Additionally, Nowacki is neither an intended or authorized user.
 The ALJ took the objections under advisement.
-Because the exhibits provide information regarding other Gary properties, they do have at least minimal relevance to this proceeding.
+Because the exhibits provide information regarding other Gary properties, they have at least minimal relevance to this proceeding.
 The Board is in no position to know or address how Mr. Nowacki obtained these documents.
 Whether Nowacki is listed as an intended or authorized user for these appraisals is not a sufficient reason to exclude them.
+The Assessor did not explain how the USPAP rules applied to Nowacki or how violation of those rules support exclusion of the evidence in this proceeding.
 We therefore overrule the objections, and note that these exhibits do not affect the outcome.